Lusedra Side Effects

 Generic Name: fospropofol

-Note: This page contains information about the side effects of fospropofol.
-Some of the dosage forms included on this document may not apply to the brand name Lusedra.
+Note: This document contains side effect information about fospropofol.
+Some of the dosage forms listed on this page may not apply to the brand name Lusedra.

 For the Consumer

 Applies to fospropofol: intravenous solution

 Along with its needed effects, fospropofol (the active ingredient contained in Lusedra) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking fospropofol:More common